 The degrees offered by the Department of Sociology fulfill the Idaho State Board of Education’s mandate that Boise State University serve as the lead institution for the social sciences and public affairs.
 We offer baccalaureate degrees in sociology, in social science, in ethnic studies, and in social science teacher education.
-We offer an A.A. in Social Science, and minors in Sociology, Multi-Ethnic Studies, and in Mexican-American Studies.
+We offer an A.A. in Social Science, and minors in Sociology, Ethnic Studies, Gender Studies and in Mexican-American Studies.

 Sociology is devoted to the study of human societies.
 The goal of the sociology degree program is to train students to engage in social scientific analysis and to think critically about public affairs.
 Each student is required to complete courses in theory, social research methods, and statistical analysis.
 We also offer a minor in sociology.

-The Ethnic Studies major is an interdisciplinary program leading to a B.A. degree.
+The Ethnic Studies major is an interdisciplinary program leading to a B.S. degree.
 The primary emphasis of the major is producing professionals capable of identifying sources of intercultural conflict, promoting intercultural conflict resolution, and advocating multicultural access to all facets of U.S. society.
 Course work examines current issues, trends, controversies, and practices involving multiculturalism and diversity in the U.S. We also offer a minor in Ethnic Studies.

 Labor Studies Minor